mollyett/finance/README.md

 - Python 3.8+
 - See `requirements.txt` for package dependencies

+## Database

+The app uses a local SQLite database (`.data/portfolio.db`) to store:
+- All transactions with full history
+- Holdings summary (automatically calculated from transactions)
+- Target allocations

+The database is created automatically on first run.
+Data persists between sessions.

 ## Notes

 - Data is cached for 5 minutes (stocks) and 1 hour (currency rates) to improve performance
 - The app uses yfinance which may have rate limits for free usage
 - Some stocks may not have dividend information available
+- Dividend schedule data (for calendar year view) is estimated based on annual dividends
+- Historical dividend data for CAGR calculations would require additional data sources

 ## License